China, U.S. say committed to managing differences

 Kerry reiterated that the United States was not seeking to "contain" China.

+"We welcome the emergence of a peaceful, stable, prosperous China that contributes to the stability and development of the region, and chooses to play a responsible role in world affairs," he said.

-"We have a profound stake in each others success," he said.
+"We have a profound stake in each others success," Kerry added.
 "I can tell you that we are determined to choose the path of peace and prosperity and cooperation, and yes, even competition, but not conflict."

+Washington has also begun to push for China to move to a market-driven exchange rate.

+"We support China's efforts to allow the market to play a more decisive role in the economy and rely more on household consumption to drive China's economic growth.
+Moving to a market-determined exchange rate will be a crucial step," Lew said at the opening ceremony.
+Critics say China artificially suppresses the value of the yuan to protect its exporters, an accusation China has always denied.

-(Additional reporting by Kevin Yao; Writing by Ben Blanchard; Editing by Dean Yates and Raju Gopalakrishnan)
+(Additional reporting by Kevin Yao; Writing by Ben Blanchard; Editing by Dean Yates)

 MUMBAI/BENGALURU Demand for gold in India was seen higher ahead of an auspicious day for gold purchases on Friday compared to last year, with lower prices also acting as a catalyst.